Are you an ecofeminist?

 Discussion Questions

 Your task for this module is to work together to identify the differences between ecofeminist, Indigenous feminist, and environmental justice approaches and apply those lenses to a discussion of this article by Sharon J. Reilly in The Narwhal about federal funding for cleanup of oil and gas wells.
-What kinds of questions would an ecofeminist raise about funding for cleanup of oil and gas wells?
+What kinds of questions would an ecofeminist raise about funding for the cleanup of oil and gas wells?
 Next, what kinds of questions arise from an Indigenous feminist perspective?
 Finally, what kinds of questions emerge when we analyze the issue from an environmental justice perspective?
-If you want, you can offer your individual perspective on which lens is the most important or most valuable for understanding the issue of coal mining in Alberta.
+If you want, you can offer your perspective on which lens is the most important or valuable for understanding the issue of coal mining in Alberta.

 Remember, you are working together on this, so it is not up to you as an individual to answer all of the questions presented here.
 Your job is to contribute by offering examples from lessons and readings to help your team answer the questions.
-If you arrive to the conversation after your teammates have provided most of the answers, you can weigh in by: a) summarizing the discussion so far, in your own words; and/or b) explaining why each perspective is important or necessary.
+If you arrive at the conversation after your teammates have provided most of the answers, you can weigh in by: a) summarizing the discussion so far, in your own words; and/or b) explaining why each perspective is important or necessary.

 Remember to check into eClass to submit upcoming activities and assignments, participate in the discussion board, and communicate with your instructor.